robert-westenberger/knowledgebase/frontend-masters-notes/complete-intro-to-react-v6.md

 * Component based

 # Hooks
+* Functions that let you "hook into" React state and lifecycle features from function components.
 * Never put hooks in a for loop, if statement, etc.

 ## useState
 * Lets you use state without writing a class
+* Probably most commonly used hook
+* useState returns a tuple: the current state value and a function that lets you update it.
+* The only argument to useState is the initial state.
+## useEffect
+*